 Did we think the Hebrews were the only slaves in Egypt?
 Doubtless there were slaves from many countries.
 So, in the same way a jailbreak might free all the prisoners, many of the Pharaoh’s “inmates” decided they had had enough, that anything was better than the slavery of Egypt, and they threw their lot in with the Hebrews and the fellow named Moses.

 Before long, the wisdom of that decision would be put to the test.

-Bear in mind that these people were outsiders and had no idea who Abraham, Isaac, and Jacob were.
+Bear in mind that these people, being outsiders, had no idea who Abraham, Isaac, and Jacob were.
 They had no inkling that the great I AM was doing something mighty in their midst.
 They had no knowledge of Moses and no loyalty to him.
 Their thoughts were of themselves and their wants.

 Don’t miss that.

-They were the ultimate in carnal-mindedness.
-If the mind set on the flesh is death, as Paul says in Romans 8, these people were the poster children for that fatal condition.
+They were the poster children for carnal-mindedness.
+If the mind set on the flesh is death, as Paul says in Romans 8, these people were the living embodiments for that fatal condition.

 What follows is almost comical.
 “We remember,” said the people of the Lord, “the fish and the cucumbers, the melons and leeks and onions and garlic–all of which we ate for free in Egypt.”

 They’d forgotten the cruelty of their captors and the hopelessness of slavery, and were remembering only the pickles and onions.
 How like us they were.
 (Incidentally, the various translations call this mixed multitude “the rabble,” “the alien rabble,” the foreign elements,” “a mixed company of strangers,” “riff-raff,” and “the Egyptians.”)

 The inimitable Vance Havner made light of such yearnings.
 The cucumbers, he said, were 12 inches of indigestion and watermelons are 95 percent water.
 As for the onions and garlic, “They speak for themselves.”